- About Us

 - Completion of freshman and sophomore English prior to induction as members.

-- Completion of at least two English course at the Honors and/or AP level.
+- Completion of at least two English courses at the Honors and/or AP level.

 - A weighted GPA of 3.75 on a 4.0 scale overall prior to induction as members.